-Why Minimal Art Works
+Why Minimal Art works in Contemporary Interiors

 Contemporary interiors are often defined by clarity, open space, and carefully balanced proportions.
 In such environments, artworks with a reduced visual language tend to resonate particularly well.
 Minimal art shares many of the same principles as modern architecture and interior design: structure, restraint, and attention to spatial relationships.